-What is Restaurant Week?
+What Is Restaurant Week?

-The pair planned the first Restaurant Week to coincide with the Democratic Convention.
-The week long event was such a success it has grown to encompass four weeks in New York City, instead of one week.
-The concept has also spread across the country to cities and states, who participate in their own version.
+The pair planned the first restaurant week to coincide with the Democratic Convention.
+The week-long event was such a success it has grown to encompass four weeks in New York City, instead of one week.
+The concept has also spread across the country to cities and states, all of which participate with their own version and schedule.

 How Restaurant Week Works

-Cities and states can use Restaurant Week as a platform to showcase their area and build their culinary reputation.
-In New York City where there are plenty of restaurants who don’t need promotion, many still join in Restaurant Week, recognizing the common good it offers.
+Cities and states can use restaurant week as a platform to showcase their area and build their culinary reputation.
+In New York City, where there are plenty of restaurants that don’t need promotion, many still join in restaurant week, recognizing the common good it offers.

 Create Your Own Restaurant Week